 Yet there is a case to be made that it only adds another distracting element to an already dangerous trend.
-Distracted driving led to 3,142 deaths in 2019 according to research from The U.S Department of Transportation, National Highway Traffic Safety Administration.
+Distracted driving led to 3,142 deaths in 2019, according to research from The U.S. Department of Transportation, National Highway Traffic Safety Administration.

 Answering To A Bell

-Thankfully, it is at a stop at least, but then once the light turns, they only briefly look up after holding up the line and then accelerate quickly to span the gap while looking down at their phone again?What if the car in front of them brakes suddenly?
-Disaster is either caused or avoided based on seconds spent observing what you are doing, or neglecting it.
+Thankfully, it is at a stop, at least.
+But once the light turns, they only briefly look up after holding up the line.
+And then accelerate quickly to span the gap while looking down at their phone again.?What if the car in front of them brakes suddenly?
+Disaster is either caused or avoided based on seconds spent observing or neglecting what you are doing.